Daily readings

 Monday, October 26, 2026

 Monday of the 30th week of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationMonday of the 30th week of Ordinary Time